Isa1asN/FlutterGroupProject/README.md

  **FeatureChanged**
  The Afan Oromo learning app is a mobile application designed to help users learn the Afan Oromo language.
-The app includes a range of features, including vocabulary management(CRUD), progress tracking(CRUD) and announcement management(CRUD).
+The app includes a range of features, including vocabulary management(CRUD), progress tracking(CRUD) and Word of the Day(CRUD) features.
 Users can create an account and log in as a Learner to access the learning content.